pysat/pysat/docs/dependency.rst

   instruments = InstLibTests.initialize_test_package(
     InstLibTests, inst_loc=customLibrary.instruments)

-The instruments in the custom library will be grouped into three lists:
+The instruments in the custom library will be grouped into four lists:

 * instruments['names']: A list of all module names to check for standardization
-* instruments['download']: A list of dicts containing info to initialize instruments for end-to-end testing
+* instruments['download']: A list of dicts containing info to initialize instruments for end-to-end testing.
+Used to access instruments on remote servers.
+* instruments['load_options']: A list of dicts containing info to initialize instruments for end-to-end testing.
+Includes all items in instruments['download'] along with alternate instruments with optional kwarg inputs.
+Used to load data products that have already been downloaded.
-* instruments['no_download']: A list of dicts containing info to initialize instruments without download support for specialized local tests
+* instruments['no_download']: A list of dicts containing info to initialize instruments without download support for specialized local tests.
+Used for limited testing since remote data access is not available.

 Then, the new test may be created under the ``TestInstruments`` class as before.